 To create a generator, we need a yield statement and next() method.
 The yield statement is used instead of usually used return statement; it returns some value from a function.
 But unlike return statement, instead of terminating the entire function in one go, yield statement returns values one at a time.
 It pauses and holds one value at a time.
 So they let us do the calculations whenever we want which is also known as lazy evaluation.
 The next time yield statement is called, it resumes execution from it’s last generated result and not the beginning.

-The next() method calls the yield statement in order to get it’s values.
+The next() method calls the yield statement in order to get its values.
 It is similar to asking, “What should be iterated next?”
-Hence, every time next() is called it resumes it’s execution from when last yield was executed.
+Hence, every time next() is called it resumes its execution from when the last yield was executed.
 In this way, next() is used to get next value from the generator.

 Let us illustrate this with an example.

 Use of generator in Python

 This is a simple example of a generator:

 def gen(): yield 1 yield 2 yield 3 yield 4 x = gen() print(x.__next__()); print(x.__next__());